 On the way back I couldn’t get a flight direct to London so took an Alitalia flight to Rome which was at least closer to home and had more options to get from there to London.

 It ended up that as the flights were so full as it was the end of the Easter holidays, neither I nor the other group who were also trying for a flight could get one that day.
-So we all booked into the same hotel and went there in the hotels shuttle bus.
+So we all booked into the same hotel and went there on the hotel’s shuttle bus.

 That evening I was in the bar and got talking to three guys who it turned out were the flight crew on a British Airways freighter (captain, 1st officer and flight engineer) who were having an overnight stop.
 Well, it turned into a bit of a session.